Speech treatment for Parkinson's patients

 The two-part therapy program strengthens the muscles used for speaking and swallowing by combining individual speech therapy (SPEAK OUT!®) with ongoing group therapy (The LOUD Crowd®).

-The programs are provided in both English and Spanish and will be conducted online.
+The programs are provided in both English and Spanish and will be conducted online or in-person.
 Call for a free evaluation and more information:

 Elizabeth Trueba, M.S., CCC-SLP

 Clinical Assistant Professor and Grant Coordinator

-The Parkinson Voice Project, a 501(c)(3) nonprofit organization, named ASU Speech and Hearing Clinic as a recipient of its 2020 SPEAK OUT! & LOUD Crowd grant program.
-The grant is currently in its second year.
+The Parkinson Voice Project, a 501(c)(3) nonprofit organization, named ASU Speech and Hearing Clinic as a recipient of its 2021 SPEAK OUT! & LOUD Crowd grant program.
+The grant is currently in its third year.

 This grant program honors Daniel R. Boone, PhD, a world-renowned speech-language pathologist and voice expert who recognized in the late 1950s that individuals with Parkinson’s could improve their communication if they spoke with “intent”.
 Parkinson Voice Project combines individual therapy (SPEAK OUT!) and ongoing group therapy (The LOUD Crowd) to convert speech from an automatic function to an intentional act.